owenshaupt/Candidpop/fsp_journal.md

 - Created journal!
 - Added a ratings table inside the schema which will be rendered into an average rating on the user show page.
 - Creted MVPs and general project planning.
-- Found that posting items is notactually supported on the web app, only mobile.
+- Found that posting items is not actually supported on the web app, only mobile.
 Will discuss with Vanessa tomorrow.

 ### Wednesday 09/04/2019 (W11D3)